1000ideas/redmine-handlebars/README.md

 2. Restart application

 ## Common installation issues
-1. Directory name inside redmine's plugins directory must be `handlebars`.
+1. Make sure that name of directory is `handlebars`.

 ## Configuration